parthc211/Portfolio/README.md

 # Portfolio
 Parth Contractor

-All the games have been created using the UNITY3D game engine.

-Language used for the coding and scripting is C#
+The games and tech Demos are created using C++ and unity game engine (Scripting language C#)

-Each Game contains a playable web build for game in the folder Builds/Web Build
+Each game from unity contains a playable build in the "Builds" folder